 ABOUT THE REVIEWER:

-Hurriyet Gokdayi is an assistant professor of Turkish language and linguistics at Mersin University, Turkey, where he teaches Turkish syntax, grammar, and writing courses.
+ABOUT THE REVIEWER Hurriyet Gokdayi is an assistant professor of Turkish language and linguistics at Mersin University, Turkey, where he teaches Turkish syntax, grammar, and writing courses.
 His research interests includes ethnography of communication, formulaic expressions and language change in Turkey.
 He currently works on formulaic expressions.